radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ![1502201542252](assets/1501863170154.png)

 As mentioned earlier, since now we'll be building and debugging for Revit, you now need to update your [start action and build events](#Start-Action-and-Build-Events).

+> **Note:**
+> The Revit API libraries (dlls) are guaranteed to be valid for use only with the version of Revit they came with.
+This means that if you reference the `RevitAPI.dll` file from your Revit 2018 installation, your nodes will work with Revit 2018, might work with later versions (2019, etc) and will probably not work with older versions (2017).
+Targeting multiple versions of Revit is doable however, see [Konrad's excellent tutorial](http://archi-lab.net/how-to-maintain-revit-plug-ins-for-multiple-versions/) for more information.

 ### Code Example 1